-- Long list of integrations
+- A long list of integrations

 - Webinar/landing page integration

-Alright, let’s talk money.
+Alright, let’s talk about money.
 ConvertKit pricing is fairly unremarkable; they follow the autoresponder status quo very closely.

 As of right now, you’re looking at a tiered pricing structure that is tied directly to your list size.
 For 5k subscribers, it’s $79 a month.
 For 10k, it’s $119 a month, and so on and so forth.
 Though ConvertKit pricing isn’t the most expensive, there are two things I don’t like:

 First and foremost, there’s no free or “light” option for people with smaller lists, and/or people who just want to try it for a while.

 Secondly, the price jump from 1k to 10k subscribers is pretty ambitious, going from $29 a month to $119 a month.
 Again, not the most expensive, but not the cheapest, either.